Garonne: European sea sturgeon conservation

 The European sea sturgeon (Acipenser sturio), also known as the Atlantic sturgeon or common sturgeon, is now a Critically Endangered species (IUCN) status.
-This species of sturgeon can reach a length of 6 m, weigh up to 400 kg and can reach an age of 100 years.
-Previously found on most coasts of Europe, it has now become so rare that they only breed in the Garonne river basin in France.
+This species of sturgeon can reach a length of 6 m, weigh up to 400 kg and reach an age of 100 years.
+Previously found on most coasts of Europe, it has now become so rare that it breeds only in the Garonne river basin in France.
 Conservation projects are under way to save this fish from extinction via species reintroduction from aquaculture, with the first releases having been made in 1995.